Whether you are brand new to yoga, or have been practicing for years, we are sure that there is a class for you at Rishi Yoga.

 Sacred Sound Meditation

 Whether you prefer sitting on a meditation pillow or lying on a yoga mat, come prepared to go deep.
 You will be bathed in singing, chanting and harmonic overtoning, accompanied by crystal singing bowls and Tibetan singing bowls.
-The meditation will be preceded by a short yin/gentle yoga sequence so that the body and mind are optimally receptive to the transformative power of the sound healing.

 We offer AromaYoga on the third Saturday of each month.